 |Weight||80kg (12st 8lb)|

-Her other achievements feature winning the British Universities Championship with Loughborough, captaining Lichfield from 2005-09, the North East U18 and Northumberland U16 sides.
-Her international triumphs span the Six Nations five times, together with the European Championship, Nations Cup and European Trophy twice each.
-Personal accolades are players’ player awards at Novocastrians, Lichfield, Loughborough University and the England Academy.
+On top of studying Sport Science and Mathematics at Loughborough University, Sarah won the British Universities Championship, skippered Lichfield from 2005-09, played for the North East U18s and represented Northumberland at U16 level.
+Her international triumphs span the Six Nations five times, together with the European Championship, Nations Cup and the European Trophy twice each.
+On the personal side of things, she has taken the Players’ Player award at Novocastrians, Lichfield, Loughborough University and at the England Academy.